The Sandman (comic book): Additions and spin-offs

 Gaiman wrote several new stories about Morpheus and his siblings, one story for each, which were published in 2003 as the Endless Nights anthology.
 The stories are set throughout history, but two take place after the final events of the monthly series.
 It was written by Gaiman and featured a different illustrator for each story.
 This collection was the first hardcover graphic novel ever to appear on The New York Times Hardcover Best Seller list.

 Writer/artist Jill Thompson wrote and illustrated several stories featuring the Sandman characters.
 These include the manga-style book Death: At Death's Door, one of DC's best-selling books of 2003, set during the events of Season of Mists, and The Little Endless Storybook, a children's book using childlike versions of the Endless.

 To commemorate the twenty-fifth anniversary of The Sandman, Gaiman wrote a new tale involving the battle that had exhausted Morpheus prior to the beginning of the original story.
-Written by Gaiman and with art by J. H. Williams III, Overture tells the previously hinted story of Dream's adventure prior to Preludes and Nocturnes, which had exhausted him so much that it made Burgess' actions capable of capturing him.
+Written by Gaiman and with art by J. H. Williams III, Overture tells the previously hinted story of Dream's adventure prior to Preludes and Nocturnes, which had exhausted him so much that it made Burgess's actions capable of capturing him.
 The limited series had six issues.
 Issue #1 was released on October 30, 2013, and although it was planned to have a bi-monthly release schedule, issue 2 was delayed until March 2014, which Gaiman explained was "mostly due to the giant signing tour I was on from June, and me not getting script written on the tour, with knock-on effects".
 Special editions were released approximately a month after the original editions, which contain interviews with the creative team, alongside rare artwork.
+Overture also reveals that Night and Time respectively are mother and father to the seven Endless siblings.

 In 2018, DC announced The Sandman Universe, a new line of comics exploring The Sandman's part of the DC Universe.
 It started in August 2018.

+Dream of The Endless makes an appearance in Dark Nights: Metal, as Daniel.